368 pages | 6 x 9 | 21 illus.

 The White Nuns considers Cistercian women and the women who were their patrons in a clear-eyed reading of narrative texts in their contexts.
 It challenges conventional scholarship that accepts the words of medieval monastic writers as literal truth, as if they were written without rhetorical skill, bias, or self-interest.
 In its identification of long-accepted misogynies, its search for their origins, and its struggle to reject such misreadings, The White Nuns provides a robust model for historians writing against received traditions.

 Constance Hoffman Berman is Emerita Professor of History at the University of Iowa.
-She is author of numerous books, including The Cistercian Evolution: The Invention of a Religious Order in Twelfth-Century Europe, also available from the University of Pennsylvnia Press.
+She is author of The Cistercian Evolution: The Invention of a Religious Order in Twelfth-Century Europe, also available from the University of Pennsylvania Press.